 As the server is powered up, the remote KVM session displays the complete BIOS boot process.
-The user is able interact with BIOS setup, change and save settings as well as enter and interact with option ROM configuration screens.
+The user is able to interact with the BIOS setup, change and save settings as well as enter and interact with option ROM configuration screens.

 At least two concurrent remote KVM sessions are supported.
-It is possible for at least two different users to connect to same server and start remote KVM sessions
+It is possible for at least two different users to connect to same server and start remote KVM sessions.